Is A Durbar Square Visit Worth the US$8.50/1000 NPR?

-On the north side of the square is one side of the old Royal Palace.
-The monarchy in Nepal was abolished in 2008 and even before that the Royals had abandoned this palace complex for a newer and more private residence to the north.
+On the square’s north side is one side of the old Royal Palace.
+While the monarchy in Nepal was abolished in 2008, even before then, the Royals had abandoned this palace complex for a newer and more private residence to the north.
 Still, this palace – the Persian word is Durbar – is the heart of the old city and has many of the oldest buildings.

 As you walk to the west end of the square – and corner of the Gaddi Baithak – you come to the home (the Nepali term is “ghar”) of the Kumari.
 Guarded by a couple of lion statues, the door to the house leads into a central courtyard.
 (All the fencing in the area meant I did not bother trying to frame a shot!)
 Visitors are allowed to enter the Kumari Chowk of the house but are forbidden from taking photos of the Kumari herself.
 She is believed to be the embodiment of the goddess Taleju. a favourite deity of the Malla and later dynasties which ruled the Kathmandu Valley.

-From the moment of her selection until her first menstrual period she spends most of her life within the confines of the house.
-The tradition began in the late 1600’s and has survived the fall of the monarchy, The last Kathmandu Kumari, Matina Shakya, served as Kumari from 2008-2017 when she surrendered her role to the current Kumari, Trishna Shakya.
+From the moment of her selection until her first menstrual period, she spends most of her life within the confines of the house.
+The tradition began in the late 1600s and has survived the fall of the monarchy.
+The last Kathmandu Kumari, Matina Shakya, served as Kumari from 2008 to 2017, when she surrendered her role to the current Kumari, Trishna Shakya.
 (The search is confined to members of the Newari Shakya community.)
 In the time of kings, she served as a living talisman of the monarch’s legitimacy.
 See the following mini-essay for an in-depth look at the history and significance of the Kumari.

 On the southwest corner of the Royal Palace complex is another open area.
 It is the one illustrated in the first few images of this post.
 It obviously took quite the hit in 2015.

-Steps away from the ticket booth – one of six placed at the various entrances to the square – are the ruins of the Kasthmandap, completely collapsed in the Gorkha Earthquakes of 2015.
-For centuries the open pavilion served as a resthouse for traders and travelers on the route from the Ganges Valley to Tibet.
+Steps away from the ticket booth – one of six placed at the various entrances to the square – are the ruins of the Kasthmandap, which completely collapsed in the Gorkha Earthquakes of 2015.
+For centuries the open pavilion served as a resthouse for traders and travellers from the Ganges Valley to Tibet.
 Indeed, it is thought to be the source of the town’s name.

 I recall staring through the fence at a pile of rubble and wondering whether I should bother taking a photo!

-A few minutes later as I walked by the Shiva Parvati Mandir – one of the temples still standing – preparations for a ceremony of some sort seemed to be in progress.
-I looked at the young girl dressed and looking like I imagined the Kumari in the house across the square might look.
+A few minutes later, as I walked by the Shiva Parvati Mandir – one of the temples still standing – preparations for a ceremony of some sort seemed to be in progress.
+I looked at the young girl as I imagined the Kumari in the house across the square might look.

-As you walk into the third open area of the Durbar Square site, the Pratapa Malla Column comes into view and behind it the Jagannatha Mandir.
-In the image below you see them, as well as the Hanuman Dhoka at the right-hand side.
+As you walk into the third open area of the Durbar Square site, the Pratapa Malla Column comes into view, and behind it is the Jagannatha Mandir.
+In the image below, you see them and the Hanuman Dhoka on the right-hand side.
 What you don’t see is the unforgettable stone image of Bhairab.
 He is the six-armed and rather fearsome representation of Shiva, complete with human skulls in the crown on his head and a corpse on which he is dancing!
 He always seems to be the object of some devotion.

-Pigeons are plentiful in this corner of the site with bird feed sellers stationed around the King Pratap Masll column providing just the encouragement the birds need to stick around!
+Pigeons are plentiful in this corner of the site, with bird feed sellers stationed around the King Pratap Malla column providing just the encouragement the birds need to stick around!

-In front of the Agam Mandir is the veiled statue of Hanuman, the monkey-god who was Ram’s faithful side-kick in the Hindu epic Ramayana.
+In front of the Agam Mandir is the veiled statue of Hanuman, the monkey god who was Ram’s faithful side-kick in the Hindu epic Ramayana.
 The statue – and the living god he represents – was placed there to prevent evil spirits from entering the palace compound through the gate (dhoka is the Nepali term).
-I’m not quite sure of the logic here but to protect humans from that deadly stare a veil was placed over the statue.
+I’m not quite sure of the logic here, but a veil was placed over the statue to protect humans from that deadly stare.

-Walking through the Hanuman Dhoka, you enter Nasal Chowk, the courtyard used for coronation ceremonies during the period of the monarchy.
+Walking through the Hanuman Dhoka, you enter Nasal Chowk, the courtyard used for coronation ceremonies during the monarchy period.

-Back through the Hunuman Dhoka and I continued my walk out of Durbar Square, past the ticket booth that marks the square entry and on to Indra Chowk.
+Back through the Hanuman Dhoka, I continued my walk out of Durbar Square, past the ticket booth that marks the square entry and on to Indra Chowk.
 I was going up to the Thamel area, Kathmandu’s tourist ghetto.

 I visited the Durbar Square area three times during my stay in Kathmandu.
-The multi-pass card was definitely worth the minimal effort to get it, especially since it doesn’t cost any extra than a one-day pass!
+The multi-pass card was worth the minimal effort to get, especially since it doesn’t cost more than a one-day pass!

 There are still things I missed seeing this time.
 If there is a next time, I wonder how much progress will have been made in the interim.
-Given how things seem to work in Nepal, my guess would be that it will take a decade or two for the restoration to be complete, during which time everything else will be that much older and worn out.
+Given how things seem to work in Nepal, I guess it will take a decade or two for the restoration to be complete, during which time everything else will be that much older and worn out.